OlivierBldn/herochatting/README.md

 Go to the /config directory.

-In the cfg_apiConfig.php file, replace Your_Secret_Key by a radom chain of characters.
+In the cfg_apiConfig.php file, replace Your_Secret_Key by a random chain of characters.

 In the cfg_dbConfig.php file, replace the dummy values by those of your database.